Fans of Scottish Romance novels are celebrating the release of Betting the Scot, the second book in Jennifer Rupp’s Highlanders of Balforss series.

-“Having participated in the Novel-in-Progress Bookcamp, learning from Phil, Lisa, and SJ, being a member of WWA and attending the conference this past fall all contributed to my formation into a “real” writer,” Jennifer said.
+“Learning from [instructors] Phil, Lisa, and SJ, and interacting with the other writers at the Bookcamp, has greatly contributed to my formation into a ‘real” writer,’ Jennifer said.
 “You’d think I’d be able to find adequate words of gratitude, but all I can say is thank you.”

 She is currently hard at work on her third manuscript for the Highlanders of Balforss series, and is also busy with all the work involved in launching her career, including developing a website and social media presence and building her fan base.
 Jennifer noted that the pressure to write a four-book series is daunting.
 “Each book represents tons of work, with all the research, writing, and rewriting required.
 I’m nervous, but I’m really happy.”